cs-open-project/projectsfound/README.md

 介绍: Pegasus is a distributed key-value storage system which is designed to be simple, horizontally scalable, strongly consistent and high-performance.

-### Polaris[Incubating]

-Description: Polaris is a catalog for data lakes.
-It provides new levels of choice, flexibility and control over data, with full enterprise security and Apache Iceberg interoperability across a multitude of engines and infrastructure.

-介绍: Polaris is a catalog for data lakes.
-It provides new levels of choice, flexibility and control over data, with full enterprise security and Apache Iceberg interoperability across a multitude of engines and infrastructure.

 ### Pony Mail[Incubating]

 Description: Pony Mail is a mail-archiving, archive viewing, and interaction service, that can be integrated with many email platforms.